Vertical Divider

 |

-After the the predominantly Gentile New Testament church has fulfilled its purpose on the degenerated earth, God will initiate a period known as the “day of the Lord”.
-Ultimately, it will lead to the fulfillment of His eternal purpose and plan for the spatiotemporal earth.
+After the the predominantly Gentile New Testament church has fulfilled its purpose on the degenerated earth, God will initiate a period known as the “day of the Lord.”
+It will lead to the fulfillment of His eternal purpose and plan for the spatiotemporal earth.

 Vertical Divider